theQRL/qrl-cli/README.md

 OPTIONS
-  -d, --devnet             queries devnet for the OTS state -g, --grpc=grpc          advanced: grcp endpoint (for devnet/custom QRL network deployments) -m, --mainnet            queries mainnet for the OTS state -p, --password=password  wallet file password
+  -d, --devnet             queries devnet for the OTS state -g, --grpc=grpc          advanced: grpc endpoint (for devnet/custom QRL network deployments) -m, --mainnet            queries mainnet for the OTS state -p, --password=password  wallet file password
   -t, --testnet            queries testnet for the OTS state

 DESCRIPTION
-  Reports the next unused availabel OTS key.
+  Reports the next unused available OTS key.
 Pass either an address starting with QQ0004 or a wallet.json file to se the next OTS.
 You can set the network flag with either (-t) testnet or (-m) mainnet

   If the wallet file is encrypted use the -p flag to pass the wallet file encryption password.